Iron Chef America: Kitchen Stadium

-Located at the Chelsea Market in New York City, Iron Chef Americas version of Kitchen Stadium has a more modern appearance than the one from Iron Chef.
-Much of the equipment in the kitchen is top-of-the line; appliances include six burner stove tops, an infrared grill, blast chillers, convection ovens, deep fryers, cutting boards, a plethora of small electrical appliances like blenders and food processors, as well as pantry stations.
+Located at the Chelsea Market in New York City, Iron Chef Americas version of Kitchen Stadium has a more modern appearance than the one featured in Iron Chef.
+Much of the equipment in the kitchen is top-of-the line; appliances include six-burner stove tops, an infrared grill, blast chillers, convection ovens, deep fryers, cutting boards, a plethora of small electrical appliances like blenders and food processors, as well as pantry stations.
 Both kitchens in Kitchen Stadium are set up with the same appliances, and each pantry station has the same food items including expensive items like saffron.
-Challengers may also sometimes bring their own equipment to their sections; most notably, postmodern chef Homaro Cantu brought a Class 4 Laser, liquid nitrogen, and an inkjet printer with edible inks and paper for his signature dishes.
-One of the most infamous appliances in the kitchen is the ice cream machine (dubbed by the commentators as the Ice Cream Machine of Doom), which is often used to create unusual and abstract flavors of ice cream when chefs attempt to make a dessert course with the theme ingredient.
+Challengers may bring their own equipment to their sections; postmodern chef Homaro Cantu brought a Class 4 laser, liquid nitrogen, and an inkjet printer with edible inks and paper for his signature dishes.
+One of the most infamous appliances in the kitchen is the ice cream machine (dubbed the "Ice Cream Machine of Doom" by the commentators), which is often used to create unusual and abstract flavors of ice cream when chefs attempt to make a dessert course with the theme ingredient.

-The commentator's station has Alton Brown standing in front of two large monitors feeding him camera angles from both sides of Kitchen Stadium.
+The commentator's station features Alton Brown standing in front of two large monitors feeding him camera angles from both sides of Kitchen Stadium.
 To stay informed, he also keeps his laptop open to reference an extensive food database and, in later seasons, an iPad to look up ingredients on the fly.
 An earbud allows him to be fed information from the culinary producer, who in turn is fed information from two culinary spotters on the floor.
-The station is much closer to and on the same level as the cooking stations, allowing Alton Brown to converse with the competitors and ask brief questions.
-Alton Brown has made frequent comments about Kitchen Stadium being "an orbiting space station" or "an underwater facility."
-Brown has also called Kitchen Stadium "Kitchen Stadium Number One, Two, and so on until number seven as of Battle Eggs.
+The station is much closer to and on the same level as the cooking stations, allowing Brown to converse with the competitors and ask brief questions.